brucetieu/bitcoin-blockchain/README.md

 # Bitcoin Blockchain API

-A simple REST API developed with Go, Gin, and GORM to mimic operations that may occur on a Bitcoin Blockchain.
+A simple REST API developed with Go, Gin, PostgreSQL, and GORM to mimic operations that may occur on a Bitcoin Blockchain.
 This includes mining blocks, creating address (or wallets) and creating and viewing transactions.

 The blockchain implementation heavily relies on this blog post: https://jeiwan.net/posts/building-blockchain-in-go-part-1/